dmitry-ivanov/laravel-console-logger/README.md

 Or, another example, probably you're using database server.
 If it goes down - again, you'll get an error notification from each of your commands.
 And this can be a problem, if you have a huge number of commands.
 You'll get hundreds of emails for a few hours.

 The good news is that you can deduplicate notifications very easy.
-You can enable deduplication by overriding `getNotificationDeduplication` method.
+You can enable deduplication by overriding `enableNotificationDeduplication` method.

 Also, you can adjust deduplication time, by overridding `getNotificationDeduplicationTime` method: